ramseymcgrath/SR71/README.md

 - 1 usb port capable of running in device mode (most chips can do it)
 - 1 usb port capable of running in host mode (either integrated or host shield)
 - On-device usb phy or support for a device like a wd5500 (Teensy, esp32, etc)
-- SPI or tft display (on device or added)
+- TFT status display (ILI9341 recommended but any tft should work)
 > [!TIP]
-> Using a seperate serial device is supported to debug the build without adding a com port to the main PC.
+> Using a seperate serial device is supported.
+Use it to debug or read logs without adding a com port to the main PC.

 ## Protocol Support